-This Treasury training session is based on a single session transcript of our 5 session Online Selling Treasury Products Training video course.
+This Treasury training session is based on a single session transcript of our 5 session Cross Selling Treasury Products Training Video.
 Also see our free treasury risk training resource, if you like this post.

 Session IV of Cross Selling Treasury Products Video Course: Core Treasury products and TMU customer reactions